phc-s/especivia/GUIDE.md

 ## About App

+*With Especivia, everyone has a way to be special!*

-Especivia is a platform where you can, unlike Uber and other ridesharing apps, this app acts like a portal to find private drivers to provide a quality service to it`s clients.
+Especivia is a platform where you can, unlike Uber and other ridesharing apps, this app acts like a portal to find private drivers to provide a quality service to its clients.
 It's relationship between the both parts happens in a contract way, being subject to regional laws of your jurisdiction.
 Any additional taxes could be added.
+It`s an idea that sails in blue seas, giving innovation at hands.

 Its main feature is the versatility that it offers to the users, allowing customization regarding choices, services and opportunities for both parties.
-There are 2 main types of profiles in Especivia, the Driver and the Passenger.
+There are 2 main types of profiles in Especivia, the Driver and the Passenger. each of them offers different experiences. they can share a caregiver to the service too.

+Differentials from our app is the safety, efficiency, quality, acessibility and customization possible with the app. some of highlights include a 24h special assistance, transparency regadring how we use our data, enterpreneurship through a free market.
+Even allowing to use our platform to provide charity services.

 ## Target Audience